pintomollo/cast/README.txt

    - Compare the resulting filtered and raw images        : Lower left radio buttons
    - Visualize the detections                             : Lower right radio buttons

- - If the type of channel has been selected as "luminescence", the "detect_spots" segmentation type will automatically be selected, otherwise, select it manually as no other segmentation algorithm as yet been implemented.
+ - If the type of channel has been selected as "luminescence", the "multiscale_gaussian_spots" segmentation type will automatically be selected, otherwise, select it manually.

  - Note that it is generally easier to track data that are over-segmented rather than under-segmented.